edinburgh-napier/SET09102/notes/unit3_lifecycles/systems.md

 ### Feedback Loops

-Feedback loops occur when the output of a system is fed back into the system as input, influencing future behavior.
-Feedback can be positive (amplifying changes) or negative (stabilizing the system).
+Feedback loops occur when the output of a system is fed back into the system as input, influencing future behaviour.
+Feedback can be positive (amplifying changes) or negative (stabilising the system).
 Continuous Integration/Continuous Deployment (CI/CD) pipelines provide a clear example of feedback loops in software engineering.
 When developers commit code, automated tests run in the pipeline and provide immediate feedback on whether the new code breaks any existing functionality.
 If the tests